Royal Military Police Close Protection Unit: Training

 The CPU offers a range of training courses.
-These include the eight-week Close Protection Course that qualifies service police men and women to be CP operatives, a further two-week pre-deployment training course carried out before teams deploy overseas, and specialist driving courses for locally-employed civilian drivers.
+These include the eight-week Close Protection Course that qualifies service police men and women to be CP operatives, a further eight-week pre-deployment training course carried out before teams deploy overseas, and specialist driving courses for locally employed civilian drivers.

 Equipment

 The CPU trains and deploys with a range of specialist weapons not used by the majority of the British army.
-These include the Diemaco C8, in the past the Sig Sauer P229, possibly more recently variants of the Glock and the H&K MP5K.
+These include the Diemaco C8.
+In the past the SIG Sauer P226 was utilised; however, this has been replaced with the Glock 19.
+The H&K MP5K is still utilised.
+The H&K 417 is used for longer distance engagments and deemed necessary on deployments by the Team Leader & 2iC.

+In the future the Close Protection Unit is exploring the purchase of the SIG Sauer MCX.